Find resources for businesses here

 Resource Guide for New Yorkers Receiving Public Benefits: This Resource Guide provides information about NYC and NYS Courts, Social Security benefits, Food Stamps, School Lunches, Medicare, Section 8, NYCHA and more.
 The fact is that no one will have benefits terminated during this epidemic.
 Your case will not be closed for missing a deadline since offices are closed.
 If you are now out of work and need to apply for Unemployment Insurance, you can do that here If you are out of work or your income has been reduced, you can apply for Food Stamps (known as SNAP) here.

-Information for Residential Tenants: NYS has enacted a 90-day moratorium on residential and commercial evictions.
+Information for Residential Tenants: NYS has enacted a moratorium on residential and commercial COVID-related evictions until January 1st, 2021.
 Con Edison has suspended all utility shut off notices in NYC.
 All Housing Court actions have been postponed.
 Legal Services of New York has a hotline that will remain staffed for tenants who need guidance in emergency situations: 917-661-4500.
 Met Council also has a tenant rights hotline: 212-979-0611.

 New Portal to Help Residential Tenants Find Resources: Last week, Mayor de Blasio announced the launch of the NYC Tenant Resource Portal, the city’s first-ever online resource to help residential renters access free resources from the City to help prevent evictions and keep tenants stably housed.
 The portal features an eviction prevention tool to help renters navigate free public and private resources that can stabilize their housing situations.

-School Meal Distribution: Grab-and-go meals are now available at every school building.
-Starting Monday, March 23, meals are distributed at 400 select sites throughout the city.
+School Meal Distribution: Grab-and-go meals are available at every school building.
 You can use the DOE’s search tool to find your nearest distribution location.
 Students can collect three meals at one time, and no registration, ID, or documentation is required.